MRtrix3/mrtrix3/docs/reference/commands/dwi2mask.rst

 Description
 -----------

-This script currently assumes that the template image provided via the -template option is T2-weighted, and can therefore be trivially registered to a mean b=0 image.
+This script currently assumes that the template image provided via the first input to the -template option is T2-weighted, and can therefore be trivially registered to a mean b=0 image.

 Command-line option -ants_options can be used with either the "antsquick" or "antsfull" software options.
 In both cases, image dimensionality is assumed to be 3, and so this should be omitted from the user-specified options.The input can be either a string (encased in double-quotes if more than one option is specified), or a path to a text file containing the requested options.
 In the case of the "antsfull" software option, one will require the names of the fixed and moving images that are provided to the antsRegistration command: these are "template_image.nii" and "bzero.nii" respectively.